 Before you consider applying for a waiver and submitting a CLEP waiver letter, you have to know what the CLEP exams involved and structure.
 The College Level Examination Program isn’t only one but it is a group of exams designed, created and facilitated by the College Board.
-For help on what to know about the exam or what is ACT waiver, keep reading the following.
+For help on what to know about the exam and how to compose an effective CLEP exam fee waiver, keep reading the following.

 What Are CLEP Exams?